elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-role-did-salons-and-academies-play-in-the-development-of-art-history.md

 url: /learn/education-studies/questions/what-role-did-salons-and-academies-play-in-the-development-of-art-history
 score: -1.0
 related_article1:
-    id: 160012
+    id: 159750
-    title: How did technological advancements during the Industrial Revolution influence modern art?
+    title: >-
+        What were the major historical events in the 19th and early 20th centuries that influenced artistic production?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-technological-advancements-during-the-industrial-revolution-influence-modern-art
+    url: /learn/education-studies/questions/what-were-the-major-historical-events-in-the-19th-and-early-20th-centuries-that-influenced-artistic-production
 related_article2:
-    id: 159806
+    id: 159752
-    title: What were the major changes in artistic representation during the transition from traditional to modern art?
+    title: >-
+        In what ways can art serve as a tool for social change?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-were-the-major-changes-in-artistic-representation-during-the-transition-from-traditional-to-modern-art
+    url: /learn/education-studies/questions/in-what-ways-can-art-serve-as-a-tool-for-social-change
 related_article3:
-    id: 160015
+    id: 159740
+    title: >-
-    title: Describe the main characteristics of Realism as an artistic movement.
+        Describe the key characteristics of Realism as an artistic movement.
     subject: Education Studies
-    url: /learn/education-studies/questions/describe-the-main-characteristics-of-realism-as-an-artistic-movement
+    url: /learn/education-studies/questions/describe-the-key-characteristics-of-realism-as-an-artistic-movement
 related_article4:
-    id: 159747
+    id: 160025
-    title: What impact did colonialism have on European art and its interaction with non-European cultures?
+    title: >-
+        How did Victorian society influence the representation of gender in art?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-impact-did-colonialism-have-on-european-art-and-its-interaction-with-noneuropean-cultures
+    url: /learn/education-studies/questions/how-did-victorian-society-influence-the-representation-of-gender-in-art
 related_article5:
-    id: 159746
+    id: 159750
-    title: How did Victorian society influence the representation of gender in art?
+    title: >-
+        What were the major historical events in the 19th and early 20th centuries that influenced artistic production?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-victorian-society-influence-the-representation-of-gender-in-art
+    url: /learn/education-studies/questions/what-were-the-major-historical-events-in-the-19th-and-early-20th-centuries-that-influenced-artistic-production
 ---

 &nbsp;